 Vintage Lap Steel Guitar Exhibit

 An exhibit featuring vintage lap steel guitars circa mid-1930s will be presented at the festival.
 This exhibit will feature vintage Richenbacher and Gibson lap steel guitars and also include a 1950s Magnatone lap steel guitar.
+Steel guitarist Geri Valdriz is the exhibit's curator and is responsible for many of the instruments on display.
 Come and see some of the first lap steel guitars ever manufactured.

 The Festival Archives contains program information from previous festivals.